dasch-swiss/dsp-js-lib/README.md

 # Publish a new version to NPM

 Run `npm run npm-publish` as described above.
 The command runs `npm publish` in dry-run mode.
-If everything looks good, remove the flag `--dry-run` from `package.json` and run `npm run publish` to publish the new version.
+If everything looks good, remove the flag `--dry-run` from `package.json` and run `npm run npm-publish` to publish the new version.

 # Documentation